-These Mashed Cauliflower Breakfast Bowls are perfect for anyone looking for a Whole30, low carb, or AIP breakfast recipe.
-While it’s definitely a healthy AIP and gluten free recipe, it also has tons of flavor.
-The recipe is low carb, AIP & Whole 30 friendly, dairy free, and high in antioxidants.
+These Mashed Cauliflower AIP Breakfast Bowls are a perfect Whole30, low carb, and AIP breakfast recipe.
+It’s a healthy AIP and gluten-free recipe, that is easy and has tons of flavor.
+This simple recipe is a great meal prep meal for an on the go AIP or Whole30 breakfast.

-I tend to get stuck in a rut with my breakfasts.
-When I’m not drinking Butter Coffee for an intermittent fasting focused breakfast, I’m all about the breakfast bowl.
-Either that, orrrrr I’m indulging with a stack of Matcha Waffles.
+I tend to get stuck in a rut with my Whole30 and AIP breakfasts.
+I’m all about the breakfast bowl.

-Typically I keep these breakfast bowls pretty simple, tossing whatever leftover protein + veggies into a bowl and calling it a “meal”.
-Well, that was the plan until I discovered just how delicious and filling this combo is.
-The best news of all – these ingredients can be prepped in advance, and thrown together hot or cold to make a quick breakfast for all you busy moms/wives/crazy people.
-(If being a dog-mother counts, I relate to all three of those labels.)
+At least, that was the plan until I discovered just how delicious and filling this combo is.
+The best news of all – these ingredients can be prepped in advance, and thrown together hot or cold to make a quick AIP breakfast for all you busy moms/wives/crazy people.
+(I relate to all three of those labels.)

 These days, I'm much more chill.
 I sleep until about 6:45 am, pack James a lunch, and then I get ready to go into the office at the pace of a snail.
 I don't go into the office until 9 am now, and despite the extra time I have in the morning, I feel like I'm always rushing at the end.